 You love shooting scenic landscapes, but you are starting to see some sameness in your compositions.
 Time to try something new.
-In this premium video, professional nature photographer David Johnston takes you through the process of sun star photography.
+In this free video, professional nature photographer David Johnston takes you through the process of sun star photography.
 You will be amazed at what adding sun stars can do for your compositions.

 In landscape images, sun star photography can manipulate the sun into a dramatic highlight feature.
 But how do you create a sun star?
 On a local farm in his community, David walks you through the process of designing these cool images.
 You will learn to set your camera’s aperture at f16 or f22.
 The small aperture opening causes a refraction and creates a dynamic sunburst.
 But this technique acts only as a complement to your overall main subject.